-Auto Defog : The climate control system has a sensor to automatically detect high humidity inside the vehicle.
+Auto Defog: The climate control system has a sensor to automatically detect high humidity inside the vehicle.
 When high humidity is detected, the climate control system may adjust to outside air supply and turn on the air conditioner.
-The fan speed may slightly increase to help prevent fogging.
 If the climate control system does not detect possible window fogging, it returns to normal operation.

-To turn Auto Defog off or on, see "Climate and Air Quality" under Vehicle Personalization \Rightarrow 137.
+To turn Auto Defog off or on, see "Climate and Air Quality" under Vehicle Personalization \$\Display 140.

 Ionizer: If equipped with an ionizer, this feature helps to clean the air inside the vehicle and remove contaminants such as pollen, odors, and dust.
-If the climate control system is on and the ionizer is enabled, Ionizer On will be displayed.
-To turn the ionizer on or off, see "Climate and Air Quality" under Vehicle Personalization \$\ppsi 137.
+If the climate control system is on and the ionizer is enabled, the ionizer status indicator will be lit on the climate control display.
+To turn the ionizer on or off, see "Climate and Air Quality" under Vehicle Personalization ⇔ 140.